-Delft Aerospace Rocket Engineering (DARE) is one of the most advanced amateur rocketry clubs in the world.
-We are a group of ambitious students of the Delft University of Technology sharing a passion for rocket science and our dream is to reach space.
+Delft Aerospace Rocket Engineering is one of the largest and most advanced amateur rocketry teams in the world.
+We are a group of ambitious students of the Delft University of Technology sharing a passion for rocket science and a dream to reach space.
 We design, build and launch rockets that serve a scientific and educational purpose.
 Within the society, we have flown over 160 rockets, ranging small scale test platforms to record-breaking rockets like Stratos.
 The society consists of more than 180 active members, which are mostly students from different faculties of the Delft University of Technology, Haagse Hogeschool or InHolland.

 DARE is a dynamic society where multiple projects happen at the same time.
 We are able to build, test and fly solid, hybrid and liquid rocket engines in a safe manner.
 Complex electronics are required to control the vehicles we develop.

 We provide students with unique hands-on experiences in a collaborative environment full of challenges.

 DARE is a fully student-run society which operates in a project-based structure.
 Six research and development projects work on new technologies for future DARE vehicles.
 These technologies are either implemented in the flagship Stratos vehicle, or in other large missions, such as Aether or SPEAR.
 Each research and development team has their own teamleader, who is responsible for the planning, logistics and spendings of the projects and reports directly to the Executive Board.

 The Executive Board of the society consist of six students and is annually elected and discharged by the General Members Assembly, which consists of all ordinary members of the society.
 The Executive Board is responsible for strategic decisions of the society, finances and contact with external parties.
 The Supervisory Board consists of six students who oversees and advises the Executive Board.